skycoin/cx/MILESTONES.md

 - [ ] Fix `MainExpression` representation in transactions (allows for more secure transaction verification).
 - [ ] Rework `pex`, `daemon` and associated modules to be able to manually add/remove peers/connections.
 - [ ] Improve CLI interface further: add descriptions.
+- [ ] Remove legacy code.
+Need to do this later as some parts may still be needed.